Coffee With Hideki Tojo’s Grave Keeper

 (pictured below on the phone he was expecting 8 guest from somewhere to discuss business related to Tojo.
 At this point it was time for me to head back to Nagoya).

-After reaching my turn I drove down a very steep hill.
-All I could see at this point, as I was driving, were faint images of trees and a narrow concrete road in poor condition.
-Suddenly a small van came into view as I pulled up closer to the entrance.
-I parked next to it, got out and looked around a bit.
+After reaching my turn, I drove down a very steep hill.
+At that point, as I continued driving, all I could see were faint outlines of trees and a narrow concrete road in poor condition.

 One thing that stood out amongst the many monumental tombstones was an airplane engine far off in a patch of grass out of plain view.
 As I stood there trying to figure out how it had got there that same guy approached me - the caretaker.
 He had explained to me that the engine was from an American B-29 bomber that was shot down somewhere around Shizuoka during the war.
 Now, I have a faint recollection of a story about a bomber that was shot down around that area sixty ago.
 If my memory services me correctly those pilots were summarily executed by beheading - not sure if there were any survivors.